 The wind howled that November night, much like the turmoil raging inside Ponyboy Curtis.
-He stood there, a silhouette against the flickering streetlights, the events of the past weeks replaying in his mind like a broken record.
+Plus, he stood there, a silhouette against the flickering streetlights, the events of the past weeks replaying in his mind like a broken record.
 Each memory, each word exchanged, was etched into his soul, a constant reminder of the harsh realities of his young life.
 It wasn't just about greasers versus Socs; it was about understanding, belonging, and the fragile threads that connected them all.
 The words of his friends, his family, and even his enemies echoed in his head, shaping his perspective and forcing him to confront a world far more complex than he ever imagined.

 Ponyboy Curtis, the introspective narrator of S.E.
-Hinton's The Outsiders, is more than just a greaser; he's a vessel for the novel's profound themes.
+So hinton's The Outsiders, is more than just a greaser; he's a vessel for the novel's profound themes.
 His journey from naive teenager to someone grappling with social injustice, class divisions, and the very meaning of life is punctuated by poignant observations and quotes that resonate long after the final page.
 These aren't just lines from a book; they're glimpses into the heart of a boy struggling to find his place in a world that often feels unfair and unforgiving.
 Ponyboy's words offer a unique perspective on the struggles of adolescence, the importance of empathy, and the enduring power of hope.

 Main Subheading